 Current regulations require operating and most closed landfills to implement landfill gas-migration control systems and monitoring programs.
 Additionally, most active and many closed landfills have landfill gas-capture and treatment/destruction systems.
 Therefore, the likelihood of methane landfill gas affecting an area beyond the boundaries of a given landfill property is low.
-Furthermore, work within 1,000 feet of a landfill would require methane protection measures, such as automatic methane gas sensors pursuant to State of California Title 27, Environmental Protection - Division 2, Solid Waste, and would be coordinated with California's Department of Resources Recycling and Recovery.
+Furthermore, work and project structures within 1,000 feet of a landfill would require methane protection measures, such as automatic methane gas sensors pursuant to State of California Title 27, Environmental Protection - Division 2, Solid Waste, and would be coordinated with CalRecycle.
 Impacts associated with landfills would be addressed in technical memoranda documenting methane protection measures (GEO-IAMF#3, HMW-IAMF#2, HMW-IAMF#3, and HMW-IAMF#10).